pvd232/MANTRA/README.md

 If using this repo in research, please cite:

-- GWPS / Perturb-seq foundational papers
+- GWPS foundational papers
-- SMR/TWAS methods for trait mapping
+- SMR methods for trait mapping
 - cNMF / gene program discovery work
 - Any future MANTRA preprint or publication